 Meyer Lemon-Orange Bitters

-Crafting these intense cocktail elixirs is like undertaking a fun science experiment.
+Crafting this intense cocktail elixir is like undertaking a fun science experiment.
 Vodka, citrus zest, spices like fennel seed and coriander, and the bitter root gentian steep in a jar for a few weeks, resulting in a heady, complex flavor.
-To make yours truly gift-worthy, pour bitters into dropper bottles and garnish with citrus zest.
+To make yours truly gift-worthy, pour the bitters into dropper bottles and garnish with citrus zest.
 Label with a white paint pen and tie at the neck with a ribbon.

 Dark Chocolate Vegan Truffles